 Vietnam’s capital has shrugged off its hostile war-torn image to emerge as one of Southeast Asia’s best and most culturally significant cities.
 There are countless museums, all offering visitors a chance to better understand Vietnam’s history of revolution, war and art, while the tangled web of streets in the historic Old Quarter are a great place to wander around.
 It’s a great launching pad for trips into Sapa and Halong Bay.
 Overall, I enjoyed the city and its delicious mix of French colonial architecture.

-- Hostel Prices:Dorms start at $6 USD while private rooms start at 150,000.
+- Hostel Prices:Dorms start at $5 USD while private rooms are around $20 USD for a double.

 - Average Cost of Food: Street food is delicious and extremely cheap, with many dishes for less than $.75 USD. $4 USD is enough for a meal in a casual restaurant.